 During an acqua alta, the city puts up boardwalks in strategic areas and Venetians wear high rubber boots help people get around in Venice.
 Often during these periods when the acqua is too alta, walking is the only option because boats, including the vaporetto (waterbuses) lines, cannot navigate under the city’s bridges.
-For help getting around the city easily during this season, be sure to download the Prontopia app and get in-person help from a friendly local who knows how to navigate the terrain by foot amid high water, or help finding some emergency rubber boots…
+For help getting around the city easily during this season, be sure to sign up for Prontopia and get in-person help from a friendly local who knows how to navigate the terrain by foot amid high water, or help finding some emergency rubber boots…

 “Acqua alta” is an expression originating from the dialect of Venice, and adopted by Italian, indicating dramatic tides in the Adriatic Sea so high that they flood the city of Venice.
 The main reason for this phenomenon is the astronomical tide that occurs daily during peaks on the days of the new moon and full moon, which can be calculated years in advance with high precision.
 Weather also strongly effects the regularity of the tides, especially wind and air pressure.
 The Adriatic Sea is a long narrow body of water, and the Venice lagoon lies at its north-western end is the Venice lagoon.
 When Sirocco winds blow from the south-east, water accumulates in the northern part of the Adriatic because of the shallowness of the sea in that area.
 When both Sirocco and Bora (a wind from north-east) winds blow, a collision occurs, the well-known scontratura.
 High winds can create a more severe acqua alta as the water is slowed from leaving the lagoon.
 Additionally, when a storm creates a decrease of atmospheric pressure there is an increase in the water level and vice versa.
 Consequently, a low pressure area over the Northern Adriatic and a high pressure in the South results in a shift of the mass of water to the area of lower pressure, with a variation that can reach up to 20 cm.